inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Note these patients will more frequently be found on the post-surgical units, T06 and PACU

 VALIDITY
-If a patient has been on an epidural in the last ?4 hours, they are classified as 'on epidural'.
+If a patient has been on an epidural (note flowsheets TBC) in the last ?4 hours, they are classified as 'on epidural'.
 If a patient is 'on epidural' they are required to have a motor block assessment documented: 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59).

 CLASSIFICATION